microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 }
 ```

-## background
+## Background

-`background` can modify the background of an element all in one line.
-This is a shorter version than splitting each property on its own line of code.
-The color can be defined using hex, rgb or semantic code.
+`background` can modify the background of an element in one line.
+This is a shorter solution than splitting each property into its own line of code.
+The color can be defined using hex, rgb, or semantic code:

 ``` css
 p {